 "Our customers are looking to us for a broad range of security expertise," said Gail Hamilton, executive vice president of Symantec Global Services and Support.
 "By joining forces with the leader in application security consulting, we expand the capacity and capabilities of our consulting organization, which allows us to better secure the applications that our customers develop and deploy."

 The deal, which comes after rival McAfee Inc. in Santa Clara, Calif. announced it would acquire Mission Viejo, Calif.-based Foundstone Inc., is expected to close in October.
+Terms were not immediately disclosed.

 @stake was formed by members of l0pht and it's customers include six of the top 10 financial institutions and seven of the top 10 telecommunications carriers.
 The company made headlines last year by firing its CTO, Dan Geer, after he helped pen a paper critical of Microsoft.